Katharine Bushnell: China

-Bushnell served as a medical doctor in Kiukiang, China from 1879–1882.
+Bushnell served as a medical doctor in Jiujiang, China from 1879 to 1882.
 Upon arrival, her original plan was to postpone setting up her practice and to get her affairs in order first and learn the native tongue.
 However, she was quickly overwhelmed with visitors seeking medical attention and, finding that she could not refuse their entreaties, treated hundreds of patients.
 In response to her friend's thriving practice, Dr. Ella Gilchrist came out to China to assist Bushnell, but the hot summers proved to be intolerable.
 In 1882, both women fell ill and soon after they were forced to return home.

 Quite discouraged by this mission cut short, Bushnell left feeling that "her whole life had been a failure."
 Yet it was in China that she first became inspired to study Biblical translations.
 Brushing aside Chinese traditional medicines, Bushnell nevertheless examined Chinese culture more closely than missionaries who had gone before her.
 She noticed with indignation that the Chinese Bible changed Paul's fellows from women to men, and after that vowed to devote a portion of her life solely to "a meticulous examination of male bias that had corrupted the English text."
 While it is not confirmed, many sources claim that Bushnell established a pediatric hospital sponsored by the Woman's Mission Board of the Methodist Episcopal Church.